OlivierCroisier/Intellij-plugin-highlighted/Readme.md

 # Highlighted : an IntelliJ plugin

 This is a proof-of-concept for a plugin that would allow to highlight text in editors.
 Highlights are not persisted, so they disappear when the editor tab is closed.
+Multiple selections supported !

 I think this feature can be somewhat useful when teaching, mob programming, reviewing pull requests, or just when you want to keep track of some information when reading or debugging code.